 It’s that time of year when the whole world seems to be on countdown to the festive season, and although it is the season to be jolly, it's not always that simple.

-Last-minute presents, dealing with the in-laws, over-excited children and the decision over where to spend Christmas Day all contribute to stress.
-If you're hosting friends and family, it can be easy to feel under pressure.
+With jingle bells ringing in your ears at every turn, it’s easy to feel overwhelmed.
+Last-minute presents, dealing with the in-laws, over-excited children, and the decision over where to spend Christmas Day all contribute to stress.

-If you have young children, you may want to opt to spend Christmas Day at your own home.
+If you have young children, you may want to decide to spend Christmas Day at your own home.
 Children often feel comfortable with their own routine and their own things around them when they are young.
-Avoiding having to travel great distances can make a lot of sense.
+Trying to avoid long journeys can be a good idea.

 If your relationship is not as positive with other family members, then choose not to see them on Christmas Day.
 You could decide to keep Christmas between close family, and visit your extended family later, over Boxing Day and New Year.

+If you’re having a get-together, don’t be afraid to ask for help - this is a sign of strength, not weakness.
 Most people like to feel useful when they’ve been invited over for Christmas.
-Delegate little jobs such as peeling vegetables, setting the table or pouring festive drinks.
+Create little jobs such as peeling vegetables, setting the table or pouring drinks.

-To avoid any post-dinner slumps or awkward conversation, get someone to organise post-dinner games.
-Dust off old board games or try a team game on the kids' games console.
+To avoid slumps or awkward conversation, ask someone to organise games after dinner.
+Dig out old board games or try a team game on the kids' games console.
 Consider non-TV related activities this year.
-It’s unlikely everyone will want to watch the same thing and a more interactive activity keeps everyone involved and continues the festive spirit.
+It’s unlikely everyone will want to watch the same thing and a more interactive activity keeps everyone involved and continues the festive mood.